13 Best Bloom Alternatives in 2026

 - Bookkeeping integration with QuickBooks

 ShootProof is a gallery-first platform built specifically for photographers who need to deliver, proof, and sell images.
-Client galleries with favorites selection, digital downloads, and print fulfillment through integrated labs make it the standard for photographers focused on the delivery side of their business.
+Client galleries with favorites selection, digital downloads, and print fulfillment through integrated labs make it the standard for the delivery side of photography businesses.
 Basic invoicing and contracts have been added over time, but the platform's strength remains gallery management.

 Key features: